The Era of

 Layer 2: The Semantic Ledger

-Start scaling on reliable infrastructure.
+Start scaling on governance infrastructure.

 What Exists Today — and What's Missing